-In the fourth quarter, LMDC continued to monitor the work of The Port Authority of New York and New Jersey and the National September 11 Memorial and Museum at the World Trade Center Foundation, Inc. for compliance with the Record of Decision for the World Trade Center Memorial and Redevelopment Plan (WTC ROD).
+In the first quarter, LMDC continued to monitor the work of The Port Authority of New York and New Jersey and the National September 11 Memorial and Museum at the World Trade Center Foundation, Inc. for compliance with the Record of Decision for the World Trade Center Memorial and Redevelopment Plan (WTC ROD).
 LMDC conducted this monitoring in coordination with the Lower Manhattan Construction Command Center, which monitored environmental compliance of certain construction activities.

-During the fourth quarter, LMDC&rsquos monitoring efforts included continued oversight of the Port Authority's excavation for the Vehicular Security Center (VSC) at the World Trade Center.
-In May 2010, a wooden water main was discovered during excavation of the VSC.
-In July 2010, remnants of an 18th century ship (WTC Ship Remnant) were also discovered at the VSC.
+During the first quarter, LMDC&rsquos monitoring efforts included continued oversight of the Port Authority's excavation for the Vehicular Security Center (VSC) at the World Trade Center.
+In 2010, a wooden water main and remnants of an 18th century ship (WTC Ship Remnant) were discovered during excavation of the VSC.
 The discovery of the ship remnant triggered certain provisions of the World Trade Center Memorial and Redevelopment Plan Programmatic Agreement and actions by LMDC.
-LMDC staff has engaged consultants to manage the study and storage of the WTC Ship Remnant, which is currently in climate controlled conditions at the Maryland Archaeological Conservation Laboratory.
-In the fourth quarter, LMDC began work on an interim report which will provide options for long term mitigation of the WTC Ship Remnant.
-Also, in the 4th Quarter LMDC continued to monitor the Port Authority to ensure its compliance with regards to the water main.
-Together LMDC, the PA and its consultants are devising a mitigation plan for the main that will likely be implemented in the 1st quarter of 2011.
+LMDC staff has engaged consultants to manage the study and storage of the WTC Ship Remnant, which is currently in climate controlled conditions.
+During the first quarter, the remnants were moved from the Maryland Archaeological Conservation Laboratory to Texas A&M University&rsquos Center for Maritime Archaeology.
+Also, in the 1st Quarter LMDC continued to monitor the Port Authority to ensure its compliance with regards to the water main.